victorkane/willschenk/content/posts/sample_post.md

 ---
-title: "Sample_post"
+title: Sample_post
-date: 2020-06-20T07:36:57-03:00
+date: 2020-06-20T07:36:57.000-03:00
+tags:
+- one
+- two
 draft: true
-tags: [ "one", "two" ]

 ---

-One of the things I'm very interested in is writing words and seeing them on the page.
+One of the features I'm very interested in is writing words and seeing them on the page.

 ```javascript
 const m = 8